thecredibleway/thecredibleway-com/docs/faq/questions/isnt-faith-just-blind-belief-and-for-the-weak.md

 rigor.
 However, Christian faith, properly understood, encourages both.
 It invites us to wrestle with difficult questions, to defeat doubt with faith and to continually seek a deeper understanding of God and His Word.
 It calls for a life of [active discipleship](../../jesus/crediblilty/why-jesus-came.md#to-call-to-discipleship), demanding personal responsibility and a commitment to living out one's beliefs.
+[The apostles and other martyrs](../../jesus/crediblilty/the-martyrs.md) were willing to die for Jesus by beheading, stoning, crucifixion, eaten by lions etc because they did not have blind faith; it took conviction and courage.
+Only the weak bend in the face of persecution.
+Just like Jesus, they did healings and set people free from demons in His name.
+People healed when doctors can't help them don't have blind faith - they know what set them free!
+You cannot be healed from nothing.

 Biblical faith is not naivety, nor is it an escape from reality.
 It is a confident trust in God.
 Rather than being a crutch for the weak, faith in Christ provides a sturdy foundation for life,